thejaminator/prompt_reward_rl/documentation/main_page.md

 ## Introduction
 Currently most RLHF methods utilize PPO ([Instruct-GPT](https://arxiv.org/abs/2203.02155), [Anthropic](https://arxiv.org/abs/2204.05862)) to train a policy model.
 However, it is desirable to explore other methods of RLHF for the following reasons:
-### Ability to specify different target rewards during inference
+### Ability to specify different target during inference
 In PPO, we train the policy model to maximize the reward.
 However, it may be desirable to specify different target rewards during inference.
 In [Anthropic's assistant model](https://arxiv.org/abs/2204.05862), the reward is a mix of helpfulness and harmlessness.
 In reality these two metrics can cause conflict.
 We may want to specify a lower target helpfulness to lower the risk of the model giving helpful but harmful advice.
-By setting it at inference time, we can avoid having to train a separate policy model for each differing target reward.
+By setting it at inference time, we avoid having to train a separate policy model for each differing target reward.
 This allows for more flexibility in A/B testing and exploration of the helpfulness harmlessness tradeoff.

+There could be further use cases in terms of end-user control.
+For example, some users may prefer shorter completions, while others may prefer longer completions.
+By specifying the target answer length during inference, we also users to indicate their preference for answer length.

 It would also be useful in investigating the safety of LMs trained in a Decision Transformer setting.
 Since the reward is specified in the prompt, a bad actor can choose to minimize the target reward instead at inference time.
-In that case, we wish to investigate if our model can catastrophically forget to generate harmful rewards, through online training.
+In that case, we wish to investigate if our model can forget to generate harmful rewards, through online training.

 ### Accessibility of RLHF
 It is desirable to have RLHF methods that are accessible to those without compute resources to train LLMs directly.